 Danbury’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The citizens of Danbury are slightly better educated than the national average of 21.84% for all cities and towns, with 21.33% of adults in Danbury having a bachelor's degree or advanced degree.
+The education level of Danbury citizens is a little higher than the average for US cities and towns: 21.33% of adults in Danbury have at least a bachelor's degree.

 The per capita income in Danbury in 2022 was $25,995, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,980 for a family of four.
 However, Danbury contains both very wealthy and poor people as well.